rj-may/math4610/software_manual/matrixOperations.md

 #Math 4610 Fundamentals of Computational Mathematics Software Manual File

-**Routine Name:**           vecNorms: l1Norm, l2Norm, LInfNorm, l1NormErr, l2NormErr, lInfNormErr
+**Routine Name:**           matrixOps: matrixAdd, matrixSub, transpose, scalarMatrix, matrixVecMult, matrixMult

 **Author:** Riley May

 **Language:** python

-**Description/Purpose:** This program calculates various norms.  operations.
-The included vector norms are the L1 norm, the L2 norm, the L infinity norm, and errors for each of those.
+**Description/Purpose:** This program calculates various matrix operations.

-**Input:** The input for the L1, L2 and Linfinty norms are all vectors.
+These are basic linear algebra operations.
+I have double checked all the outups.

-The input for all of the error functions are two vectors of the same size.
+**Input:** The input for all of these are arrays or two dimensional arrays.
+It doesn't check matrix addition and subtraction size.
+The multiplication operations perform checks to make sure your vectors or matrices are of the correct sizes.
+Be careful with you inputs.
+Note that the first vector is multiplied first by the second.
+The scalar matrix multiplication is first the matrix then the scalar.

 **Output:**

-All of the vector operations willl return a single numerical value.
+All of operations return two dimensional arrays except matrixVectMult.
+It is the

 **Usage/Example:**

 Here is an example of the code working.
 It is fairly simple code.
-The exact code that was run is found in Task2 of Tasksheet 9, but the output explains what is going on.
+The exact code that was run is found in Task3 of Tasksheet 9, but the output explains what is going on.
+It has checks to make sure the dimensions work for the multiplication operations.

     A =